Erkhanal/portfolio/index.md

 ## <span class="animated-text">**Summary:**</span>

-Qualified engineer with a distinct knowledge of engineering, having a strong passion for programming and AI.
-Over 5 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.
+Qualified engineer with a distinct knowledge of engineering, having a strong passion for design, programming and AI.
+Over 6 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.
+Proficient in MS office, SolidWorks, AutoCAD(3D&2D), ML/AI, deep learning, NLP, Generative AI, and programming languages such as Python.

 * * *